 - Organization collaborations are permitted on a limited basis (McDonald's, In n Out, etc.).
 Retail chain endorsements are opportunities for the for-profit sector to support Girl Scouting and are therefore appropriate on a limited basis for Service Unit and GSCCC fundraising only.
-Example: McDonalds offers to sponsor a Girl Scout Day where 10% of proceeds are donated to GSCCC or a Service Unit (through GSCCC). - Raffles, drawings, and silent auctions are OK but NEVER conducted by girls.
+Example: McDonald's offers to sponsor a Girl Scout Day where 10% of proceeds are donated to GSCCC or a Service Unit (through GSCCC).
+These events must not include girls directly participating in the financial transaction or promotional activity for the business. - Raffles, drawings, and silent auctions may be conducted by adults with GSCCC's CEO written approval, in compliance with California state law and Attorney General registration.
+Girls may not sell raffle tickets or participate in conducting the event.
 Girl Scouts discourages the use of games of chance.
 Any activity which could be considered a game of chance (raffles, contests, bingo) must be approved by GSCCC and be conducted in compliance with state laws.
 California law allows eligible tax-exempt nonprofit organizations to conduct fundraising raffles.
 Organizations must obtain a raffle permit number from the Attorney General's Registry of Charitable Trusts before holding the event.